rahul14mittal/GeekText/README.md

+# GeekText
-#GeekText is an API Service to support an online web application bookstore which targets a particular niche in technology.
+API Service to support an online web application bookstore which targets a particular niche in technology.